hugary1995/raccoon/doc/content/benchmarks/mode1.md

 [CohesiveDamageIC](CohesiveDamageIC.md) and [BrittleDamageIC](BrittleDamageIC.md) are predefined initial conditions based on closed-form solutions.

-## Fixed-point iteration: the other way

-Recently, another way to perform fixed-point iteration has made its way into RACCOON.
-As opposed to the old way, the new system needs only one input file.
-Between fixed-point iterations within one load step, stateful material properties are advanced.
-Therefore, by "lagging" the fracture driving energy one step, we achieve effectively the fixed-point iteration.

-!listing benchmarks/fixed_point_iteration/mechanical_fracture_uo.i

 ## Visualizing the outputs

 The following animations are generated using Paraview.